 I had sex with my ex-partner 2 days ago.
 Why do I need to be asked about that?
 I don't want him to get into trouble; he's not done anything wrong.

-I've started my period, now, so I can't be examined and the evidence will be lost anyway, won't it?
+I've started my period, now.
+Can I still be examined?
+Will the evidence be lost?